 In the second part, you have to write an essay on the given topic.
 45 minutes is given for this part.
 You will be scored on how well you focus on the main point, your organization and development of the central idea and the proper use of grammar.
 2 readers score your essay on a four point scale and the average is given as your score.
 If you score less than 2 you have to retake both Part-I&II.
 Both the part-I & II scores are reported together.

-50 multiple-choice questions are given in the science section of the GED diploma.
+50 multiple-choice questions are given in the science section.
 The time duration is 80 minutes.
 35% of the questions are asked from physics and chemistry or Physical Science, 45% from Life Science and 20% from Earth and Space Science.
 Information is provided in the questions and you are required to use, analyze, understand and interpret the provided information to answer the questions.

 40 multiple-choice questions are given in this section which have to be answered within 65 minutes.
 Your ability to understand and interpret reading sections from both academics and workplace is tested here.
 Questions from literary texts, from any one of the following selections, Poetry, Drama, Prose Fiction before 1920, Prose Fiction between 1920 and 1960 and Prose Fiction after 1960, constitute 75% of the questions.
 The other 25% is from non-fiction texts.
 2 selections from Nonfiction prose, critical review of visual and performing arts or workplace and community documents is given in this.
 4-8 questions follow each selection.